AndreyLebedenko/dropwizard-caching-filter/README.md

-# Caching filter for Dropwizard/Jersey.
+# Server-side caching filter for Dropwizard/Jersey.

 Licence: Apache 2.0

 How to use:

-In main application: Register cache
+In main application: Register the cache
 ---
   	@Override
   	public void run(final MainConfiguration configuration, final Environment environment) {